2026 Artist-in-Residence Program

 About the Artist-in-Residence Program

 The selected artist will be supported with a monthly stipend, access to dedicated private studio space, and use of TAC’s equipment and tools.
 A budget for supplies will also be provided.
-Artists will be expected to commit a minimum of 12 hours per week to the residency, inclusive of time spent on their own work and on community engagement.
+Artists will be expected to commit a minimum of 12 hours per week to the residency.
+It is anticipated that the artist will devote approximately half of that time to their own work research, development, and creation, and the other half to community engagement activities.

 Engagement activities might include connecting with community partners, planning programs, and leading interactive activities on-site at TAC and/or out in the community.
 The artist will present at least three community programs during their four-month residency, at least one of which will be open to the public.
-Beyond this commitment, the artist will also have the opportunity to teach workshops at TAC for which additional compensation would be provided.
+Beyond this commitment, the artist will also have the opportunity to propose workshops to be taught at TAC for which additional compensation would be provided.

 Program Goals

-• Welcome underrepresented artists, calling specifically for applications from emerging, Dane County-based BIPOC or queer artists working with fiber.
+• Welcome underrepresented artists, calling specifically for applications from emerging Dane County-based BIPOC and/or queer artists working with fiber.

 • Support resident artist’s studio practice and creative growth.